KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 The new texture system works off confignodes.
 There is a file in the StretchyTanks/Parts folder called STTextures.cfg that defines the textures.
 You can create your own textures, place them in any location, and use ModuleManager to add the appropriate nodes to the STRETCHYTANKTEXTURES node.
 All documentation on the node syntax is in the STTextures.cfg file.

-This release includes five new textures by Chestburster in addition to the three new textures by NathanKell

 Note: this SUPERCEDES any prior Stretchy Tanks-related work by either NathanKell or Starwaster.

 INSTALL: